bdevos/appjeniksaan-site/content/snippets/contact.md

-# Contact information
+# ✉️ Contact

-If you have a Twitter account, you can reach me [@appjeniksaan](https://twitter.com/appjeniksaan)
+The easiest place to reach me is Twitter, where you can find me as [@appjeniksaan](https://twitter.com/appjeniksaan)

-You can also contact me by sending an email to [hello@appjeniksaan.nl](mailto:hello@appjeniksaan.nl)
+If you would rather send an email, my address is [hello@appjeniksaan.nl](mailto:hello@appjeniksaan.nl)